 Mushrooms have always intrigued me.
-They seem magical, in a way, and hold many beneficial healing properties.
-Heck, you can even eat some types of mushrooms such as the psilocybe species and hallucinate!
-So, be aware when mushroom hunting and experimenting!
+They seem magical and hold many beneficial healing properties.
+Heck, you can even eat certain types of mushrooms such as the psilocybe species and hallucinate!
+So, be aware when mushroom hunting and experimenting with them!

-Tis’ the season for the great Shaggy Mane to turn to ink.
+Tis’ the season for the great Shaggy Mane.
+I recently picked three beautiful specimens out of my backyard.
 Otherwise scientifically known as Corprinus Comatus, this mushroom resembles a white, closed umbrella, which spreads with age.
-Yes, it’s that time of year and if you keep your eyes peeled you may still see some Shaggy Mane’s kickin’ around.
-It’s quite fascinating to watch the shaggy mane as it rolls up its gills and becomes black and inky.
-This process happens fast, and should you be lucky enough to come across a patch of these scrumptious delicacies, enjoy the magical stages as they grow and turn to ink.
+Yes, it’s that time of year and if you keep your eyes peeled you may be lucky enough to find some Shaggy Mane’s kickin’ around.
+It’s quite fascinating to watch the shaggy mane as it rolls up its gills and become black and inky.
+This process happens fast, and if you come across a patch of these scrumptious delicacies, enjoy the magical stages as they grow and turn to ink.

 With research on the rise and the re-discovery of ancient methods of healing, it doesn’t cease to amaze me, on the subject of mushrooms, and what they can do to you and for you if taken properly.
 Watch out though for the extremely deadly ‘shrooms’ or you could be sorry!